The analysis presented on the website is based on the data from newest edition (2025).

 Drug access

-Number of patientS treated with drugs registered in 2011-2023
+Number of patientS treated (2023)

 Drug access

-Population treated* (%)
+POPULATION treated selected glp-1 (%)

 Main issues

-• The average time to reimbursement for diabetes drugs in the V4 countries is 2.1 years.
-The difference between the shortest and the longest mean time to reimbursement among the countries is 5.4 years.
+• The average time to reimbursement for diabetes drugs in the V4 countries is 2.6 years.
+The difference between the shortest and the longest mean time to reimbursement among the countries is 4.8 years.

 • DALY (disability adjusted life years) burden in the V4 countries, apart from Slovakia, is clearly higher than the European Union average.
 An increasing trend of DALY burden was observed in 1995-2019 in V4 countries, which is in line with the observations for the EU.